 However, to grow a brand, Sharp talks about a brand needing both mental and physical availability.

 In a buying situation the brand must be salient.
 At its simplest that means being visible on the shelf in the supermarket from which consumers buy this category, or being in the stores where such goods are bought.
 (This is distribution and merchandising, creating “physical availability”).

 All of the above has a significant media planning implication.
-I have wrestled with media planning in multiple markets.
+I have tackled media planning in multiple markets.
 There is a constant tension between having strong “bursts” (heavy investment levels in a short period) vs weaker “maintenance” / “sustaining” investment.
 The argument for strong bursts is that it “cuts through” and gets noticed.
-However, from my recent readings I am now more strongly in favour of maintenance investment levels.

 There are other implications about measuring the impact of advertising, especially vs competitors.
 A move to seemingly weaker advertising needs a more refined research methodology to capture its impact on long term memories of target consumers.
 We need to be mindful of research effects from brand scale.
 Romaniuk highlights that the classic Top-of-mind awareness indicator “is highly biased to brand users (and particularly heavy users) and will favor larger share brands.
 For the same reason, it is a poor metric choice for tracking a small (potentially growing) brand.”